 2. MERCATO ECOLOGICO EL HUERTO DE LUCAS

-El Huerto de Lucas is a modern complex that aims to offer eco-friendly, organic and sustainable options for the people.
+El Huerto de Lucas is a modern complex that aims to offer eco-friendly, organic and sustainable options for people.
 The whole complex comprises of a big venue, an organic coffee house, an eco-bistro and area for the organic food market.
-There is every kind of items including makeup, cleaning products, dry goods, textile, food containers and many more.
+There are all kinds of options such as makeup, cleaning products, dry goods, textiles, food containers and much more.
 The market was founded to promote and develop good health.
-Simply by eliminating toxins, additives, chemicals from our daily life and promoting toxin-free and organic production.
-This market is the best for the eco-friendly travelers, there are also food options available for many diet types including lactose-free, gluten-free, and vegetarian and vegan!
+Simply by eliminating toxins, additives, and chemicals from our daily life and promoting toxin-free and organic production.
+This market is the best for eco-friendly travelers, there are also food options available for many diet types including dairy-free, gluten-free, vegetarian and vegan!

 Address: Calle San Lucas, 13

 Phone: +34 91 513 54 66

 Locales como @elhuertodelucas se agradecen en estos días de calor 🌞. ⠀⠀⠀⠀⠀⠀⠀⠀⠀ 📍El Huerto de Lucas es un multiespacio en barrio de Chueca con huerto + mercado + cantina + cafetería.
 Entre toda su oferta podemos encontrar opciones vegetarianas y veganas en su carta, además de otras sin gluten 🌱 ⠀⠀⠀⠀⠀⠀⠀⠀⠀ 📲Tienes toda la info de su ficha en nuestro perfil. ⠀⠀⠀⠀⠀⠀⠀⠀⠀ #vegan #vegano #chueca #veganoptions #veganfriendly #vegmadrid #elhuertodelucas